BlackWolfWoof/yagpdb-cc/README.md

 ---
 ## Licence:
 You do not have to include [the full licence](https://github.com/TheHDCrafter/yagpdb-cc/blob/master/LICENSE) in the code because it is too long.
-Thats why I made [this small text](#small-licence-text) that HAS TO STAY in the code if it is added there.
+Thats why I made [this small text](#small-licence-text) that has to stay in the code if it is found there.
-If [that licence](#small-licence-text) can not be found in some code on this repository, you will not need to add it and can do whatever you want with the code.
+If [that licence](#small-licence-text) can not be found on the code in this repository, you can do whatever you want with the code.

 #### Small licence text:
 ```